We may earn commission from affiliate links →

-Often known as the Thessalian Sporades or the Northern Sporades, tourists, and locals often refer to them by the simpler name of Sporades.
+Often known as the Thessalian Sporades or the Northern Sporades, tourists and locals often refer to them by the simpler name of Sporades.

-It is not difficult to come up with a couple of island-hopping itineraries when visiting the Sporades, you can easily combine Skiathos and Skopelos, and even Alonnisos to almost any route.
+It is not difficult to come up with a couple of island-hopping itineraries when visiting the Sporades Islands, you can easily combine Skiathos and Skopelos, and even Alonnisos to almost any route.
 Remember that the biggest island in the Sporades, Skyros, is quite a bit farther from the other three, and it is also quite big, so it’s often left out of these hopping itineraries.
-However, it is entirely possible to include Skyros on a Sporades itinerary, being constantly aware that it is undoubtedly better explored on its own.
+However, it is possible to include Skyros on a Sporades itinerary, being constantly aware that it is undoubtedly better explored on its own.

 Alonnisos has a family atmosphere more than being a place for young travelers.
 On the island, it is possible to visit several villages, both in the hinterland and on the coast, where you can find good restaurants and tavernas, as well as su¡souvenir shops and plenty of opportunities to have fun.
 Still, do not expect crazy clubbing like you would in more popular party islands.

-The most remarkable thing you can do in Alonissos is jump on a boat at the island’s port, Patitiri, and head to the Marine Park of Northern Aegean.
+The most remarkable thing you can do in Alonissos is to jump on a boat at the island’s port, Patitiri, and head to the Marine Park of Northern Aegean.

-Here, several small islets surrounded by incredibly green waters offer shelter for rare species, including the monachus-monachus seal.
+Several small islets surrounded by incredibly green waters offer shelter for rare species, including the monachus-monachus seal.

 Best Beaches in Alonnisos

-Agios Dimitrios Beach: This partly organized pebbled beach, ideal for families, located only 14 km from Patitiri.
+Agios Dimitrios Beach: This partly organized pebbled beach, ideal for families, is located only 14 km from Patitiri.
 Agios Dimitrios has gorgeous crystal water, while dozens of tall trees provide refreshing shade during the hottest hours of the day.

 Lefto Gialos Beach: If looking for a family-friendly shore with white sand and pristine seas, then look further than Lefto Gialos, often considered one of the top beaches in Alonnisos.
 The beach is pebbled and surrounded by incredible vegetation of a deep green that perfectly contrasts with the beach’s turquoise shallow coast.

-The westernmost island in the group, Skiathos, is a perfect place for a family holiday that can be easily combined with a visit to Alonissos, to Skopelos, or both of them!
+The westernmost island in the group, Skiathos, is a perfect place for a family holiday that can be easily combined with a visit to Alonissos, Skopelos, or both of them!

 Home to a rugged, indented coastline, the best area to stay and explore is certainly the southern portion of Skiathos.
 Off the coast, it is possible to take day trips to small nearby islets, including Aspronisi, Arkos, and Troulonisi.